Trainings and Training Cooperations

 Additionally, a global network of regional contact persons is available for anyone interested.

-Together with the Carinthian University of Applied Sciences we offer the academic education Nature Conservation Operator (Naturschutzfachkraft).
+Together with the Carinthian University of Applied Sciences we offer the academic education Nature Conservation Engineer (Naturschutzfachkraft).

 The one-year training focuses on hands-on conservation issues that occur on construction sites, on infrastructures and in the communal area.
 Participants amongst others are employees of construction companies, of the energy, raw materials and transport industry, from planning departments, nature conservation organizations as well as from the public administration.